Engin-Boot/capture-behavior-of-a-visit-counter-Roopam-Agrawal/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given an entry-card is issued for every new visitor, inclusing patients
+  Given an entry-card is issued for every new visitor, including patients

   When a new patient arrives, an entry card is issued